 - The color of your tie has to be in contrast with your suit.

-- Never pair a sports watch with your suit.
+- Never pair a sport watch with your suit.

 - Don’t go overboard with accessories.
-Remember, less is more.
+Less is more.

-- If you wear are already wearing suspenders, belts aren’t needed.
+- If you wear suspenders, belts aren’t needed.